cms-opendata-education/cms-jupyter-materials-english/README.md

   - Here you can find all the data used in the Notebooks and also a few extra files in csv-format

 This material is made available under a CC-BY licence https://creativecommons.org/licenses/by/4.0/

+## Using the materials
+You can download the contents of this repository as a ZIP which you can extract to your own device.
+The easiest way is to download the whole repository